-10 The recommendation made during the interactive dialogue was as follows: "Intensify its efforts to create awareness regarding the primacy of constitutional law with respect to customary laws and practices; ensure that the proceedings of customary courts are in line with the domestic courts and that its decisions may be challenged before such courts (Uruguay)."
+The recommendation made during the interactive dialogue was as follows: "Intensify its efforts to create awareness regarding the primacy of constitutional law with respect to customary laws and practices; ensure that the proceedings of customary courts are in line with the domestic courts and that its decisions may be challenged before such courts (Uruguay)."

-11 The recommendation has made during the interactive dialogue was as follows: "Consider ratifying the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, the

-116.8.
-Ratify the Convention on the Rights of Persons with Disabilities (Togo);

-116.9.
-Accede to the Convention on the Rights of Persons with Disabilities, especially because this country [Botswana] already applies the provisions of this Convention in practice, as demonstrated by its commitment to submit a voluntary report (Morocco);

-116.10.
-Sign and ratify the International Covenant on Economic, Social and Cultural Rights as well as the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (Turkey);

-116.11.
-Explore the possibility of ratifying the International Convention for the Protection of All Persons from Enforced Disappearance (Argentina);

-116.12.
-Consider the ratification of the Convention on the Prevention and Punishment of the Crime of Genocide (Armenia);

-116.13.
-Complete the harmonization of domestic legislation with the provisions of the Rome Statute, and consider the possibility of ratifying the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment of Punishment (Tunisia);

-116.14.
-Ratify, at the earliest possible date, the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and establish preventive mechanism accordingly (Czech Republic);

-116.15.
-Ratify the Optional Protocol to Convention against Torture and Other Cruel, Inhuman or Degrading Treatment of Punishment (Togo);

-116.16.
+- 116.5.
+Consider the ratification of the International Covenant on Economic, Social and Cultural Right, as well as the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty (Cyprus); - 116.6.
+Ratify the International Covenant on Economic, Social and Cultural Rights and its optional protocol (Australia); - 116.7.
+Consider ratifying the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, the Convention on the Protection of All Persons from Enforced Disappearance, the Convention on the Rights of Persons with Disabilities, as well as the ILO Conventions 169 and 189 (Costa Rica);11 - 116.8.
+Ratify the Convention on the Rights of Persons with Disabilities (Togo); - 116.9.
+Accede to the Convention on the Rights of Persons with Disabilities, especially because this country [Botswana] already applies the provisions of this Convention in practice, as demonstrated by its commitment to submit a voluntary report (Morocco); - 116.10.
+Sign and ratify the International Covenant on Economic, Social and Cultural Rights as well as the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (Turkey); - 116.11.
+Explore the possibility of ratifying the International Convention for the Protection of All Persons from Enforced Disappearance (Argentina); - 116.12.
+Consider the ratification of the Convention on the Prevention and Punishment of the Crime of Genocide (Armenia); - 116.13.
+Complete the harmonization of domestic legislation with the provisions of the Rome Statute, and consider the possibility of ratifying the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment of Punishment (Tunisia); - 116.14.
+Ratify, at the earliest possible date, the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and establish preventive mechanism accordingly (Czech Republic); - 116.15.
+Ratify the Optional Protocol to Convention against Torture and Other Cruel, Inhuman or Degrading Treatment of Punishment (Togo); - 116.16.
 Consider the possibility of ratifying the International Covenant on Economic, Social and Cultural Rights, International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and Convention on the Rights of Persons with Disabilities (Ecuador);

-116.17.
-Ratify the International Convention on the Protection of all Persons from Enforced Disappearances, the International Covenant on Economic, Social and Cultural Rights and the Convention on the Rights of Persons with Disabilities (France);

-116.18.
-Ratify the International Covenant on Economic, Social and Cultural Rights and the Optional Protocol, and opt-in to the enquiry and interstate mechanisms (Germany);

-116.19.
-Consider signing the SADC Protocol on Gender and Development (Norway);

-116.20.
-Consider ratifying the International Convention on the Protection of the Rights of Migrant Workers and Their Families and the ILO Convention 189 (Philippines);

-116.21.
-Ratify the International Convention on the Protection of the Rights of all Migrant Workers and members of their families (Rwanda);

-Convention on the Protection of All Persons from Enforced Disappearance, the Convention on the Rights of Persons with Disabilities and the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty, as well as the ILO Conventions 169 and 189 (Costa Rica)"
+The recommendation has made during the interactive dialogue was as follows: "Consider ratifying the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, the Convention on the Protection of All Persons from Enforced Disappearance, the Convention on the Rights of Persons with Disabilities and the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty, as well as the ILO Conventions 169 and 189 (Costa Rica)"